Shahraehash/AutoML/docs/docs/guide/analyzing-dataset.md

 ## Deleting a dataset

 Additionally, you may delete the entire dataset using the red `Delete Dataset` button as shown above.

+## Viewing run results

+If you have a completed run in your previous runs list, you can click the blue document icon to open the results.